Arxivar/PluginGenerator/docs/classes/arxivarrouteservice.md

-*Defined in services/externals/ArxivarRouteService.ts:55*
+*Defined in services/externals/ArxivarRouteService.ts:53*

-Retrieve the URL of the profile route
+Retrieve the URL of the profile route.

 **Parameters:**